Tanz0rz/haxe-fmod/fmod-scripts/README.md

 ### Features:
 - Allows for more advanced integrations in exchange for slightly more cumbersome calls to FmodManager
 - Generates `FmodEventEnum.hx` in the project directory of your choosing
-- Can be triggered using the hotkey `Ctrl+Shift+B` while FMOD Studio is in focus (you can then use `enter` to jump through the prompts quickly once the script is pointing at the right directory) placing an `FmodEventEnum.hx` file
+- Can be triggered using the hotkey `Ctrl+B` while FMOD Studio is in focus placing an `FmodEventEnum.hx` file
+- You can then use `enter` to jump through the prompts quickly once the script is pointing at the right directory

 ### Usage Examples:
 - Play a song: `FmodManager.PlaySong(FmodEvent.event(FmodSong.MainSong));`